TanVD/kosogor/kosogor-zkm/README.md

 ```
 ## ZKM task

-ZKM task provides simple interface to ZKM from Gradle.
+ZKM task provides a simple interface to ZKM from Gradle.

 It passes following variables from task definition to ZKM environment:
-* inputJars &mdash; it will be `%INPUT_JARS%` variable which evaluates into `open absolutePath.jar`
+* inputJars &mdash; it will be `%INPUT_JARS%` variable, which evaluates into `open absolutePath.jar`
 * outputDir &mdash; it will be `%OUPUT_DIR%` variable
 * changeLogFile &mdash; it will be `%CHANGELOG_FILE%` variable (can be used for `changeLogFileOut`)
 * zkmLogFile &mdash; used in call of zkm.jar as `-l zkmLogFile.absolutePath`